Warning: This operation must be performed by two people, observing safety precautions, as brake fluid is toxic.

 - front left wheel.

-If work was carried out only with the brake of one wheel, then it is enough to pump the cylinder of only this wheel.
+If work was carried out only on the brake of one wheel, then it is sufficient to bleed the cylinder of only that wheel.

 Warning: Use only new brake fluid when topping up or replacing.

-1. Remove dirt and dust from the air release valve on the wheel, from which air will be removed.
+1. Clean the air release valve on the wheel from which air will be removed from dirt and dust.

 2. Check and, if necessary, add brake fluid to the reservoir up to the maximum mark.

-3. Remove the protective cap from the air release valve and put a rubber hose on the valve head to drain the liquid.
+3. Remove the protective cap from the air release valve and place a rubber hose onto the valve head to drain the fluid.

-4. Immerse the end of the hose in a clean, transparent container partially filled with brake fluid.
+4. Place the end of the hose in a clean, transparent container partially filled with brake fluid.

-5. Press the brake pedal sharply 4-5 times (with an interval between pressing 1–2 s), and then, keeping the pedal depressed, unscrew the air release valve 1/2–3/4 turn.
-In this case, air bubbles will be visible in the liquid flowing from the hose.
-After the flow of fluid from the hose stops, tighten the air release valve tightly and release the brake pedal.
+5. Press the brake pedal sharply 4-5 times (with an interval of 1-2 seconds between presses), and then, keeping the pedal pressed, unscrew the air release valve by 1/2-3/4 of a turn.
+In this case, air bubbles will be visible in the liquid flowing out of the hose.
+After the liquid stops flowing out of the hose, tighten the air release valve tightly and release the brake pedal.

-6. Repeat step 3 until the release of bubbles from the flowing liquid completely stops.
-In this case, it is necessary to monitor the level of brake fluid in the reservoir and add brake fluid to the reservoir, preventing a further decrease in the level in it.
+6. Repeat step 3 until the release of bubbles from the flowing fluid completely stops.
+In this case, it is necessary to monitor the level of brake fluid in the reservoir and add brake fluid to the reservoir, not allowing the level in it to decrease further.

-7. Remove the hose, wipe the end of the valve and put on the cap.
+7. Remove the hose, wipe the end of the valve and put the cap on it.

-9. Top up the brake fluid reservoir to the correct level.
+9. Add brake fluid to the reservoir to the required level.

-Warning: If the bleeding of the brake system is not done thoroughly enough, then when you press the pedal at the end of its stroke, increased pressure will be felt «softness» pedals.
+Warning: If the brake system has not been bled thoroughly enough, then when you press the pedal at the end of its travel, you will feel an increased "softness" of the pedal.